Reserve Bank of India: History

-The Hilton Young Commission (1928), which laid the groundwork for the Reserve Bank of India Act, 1934, considered Ambedkar's recommendations.
+The Hilton Young Commission (1928), which laid the groundwork for the Reserve Bank of India Act, 1934, considered Dr. B. R. Ambedkar's recommendations.
 His advocacy for a managed currency system and an independent central bank to regulate credit and control inflation influenced the RBI's establishment in 1935.

-Ambedkar was critical of British colonial financial policies, particularly the instability caused by the silver standard.
+Dr. B. R. Ambedkar was critical of British colonial financial policies, particularly the instability caused by the silver standard.
 He proposed a stable monetary framework and emphasised the need for financial inclusion, ensuring equitable access to banking services.
 His economic principles continue to influence India's financial policies and central banking regulations.

 The Reserve Bank of India was established in 1934, under the Reserve Bank of India Act.
 Though privately owned initially, it was nationalised in 1949 and since then fully owned by the Ministry of Finance, Government of India (GoI).